HCGB-IGTP/XICRA/README.md

 In this repository we provide supplementary information for the original paper describing the method.
 See additional details in folder BMC_bioinformatics_paper or [here](BMC_bioinformatics_paper/README.md)

 ## Documentation
-See a full documentation deatils [here](https://xicra.readthedocs.io/)
+For a full documentation and details visit Read the Docs site [here](https://xicra.readthedocs.io/).

+See a brief example on how to install and run XICRA [here](https://github.com/HCGB-IGTP/XICRA/tree/master/XICRA_pip#example)

 ## License
 MIT License